PetrKorab/Arabica/docs/source/Descriptive n-gram analysis.rst

 * **additional unnnecessary strings** removal

-* n-gram frequencies for each headline are calculated and summed.
+* n-gram frequencies for each headline are calculated and summed for the whole dataset.

 .. code-block:: python
    :linenos: